sourcegraph/handbook/content/departments/tech-ops/tools/Okta/okta-activation-steps.md

 ![Okta dashboard view](https://storage.googleapis.com/sourcegraph-assets/handbook/Okta-activation-steps/step3.png)

-_Do you have any questions?_ Please email tech-ops@sourcegraph.com or Slack #it-tech-ops.
+_Do you have any questions?_ Please email tech-ops@sourcegraph.com or Slack #ask-it-tech-ops.

 **Please remember to log in to [Process St](https://app.process.st/) and use your onboarding checklist, you can find the direct link in the Welcome email sent the Friday before your first day**.